BestTimesToVisit.com Logo

 Ride the Metrocable to Parque Arví

-Ascend above the city in the Metrocable, a unique public transport system that offers stunning aerial views of Medellin's transformation.
-Once at Parque Arví, immerse yourself in the cool mountain air, explore indigenous culture at the local market, and hike through lush cloud forest trails.
+Ascend above the city in the Metrocable, a unique public transport system that offers stunning aerial views of Medellín's transformation.
+Once at Parque Arví, immerse yourself in the cool mountain air, explore walking trails through cloud forests, and discover local artisan crafts at the Sunday market.

 Best time: Dec-Mar